simpleinjector/Documentation/source/lifetimes.rst

 |                                               | instance from the container.                                          |                            |
 +-----------------------------------------------+-----------------------------------------------------------------------+----------------------------+

-Many different platform and framework specific flavors are available for the *Scoped* lifestyle.
+Many different platform and framework-specific flavors are available for the *Scoped* lifestyle.
 Please see the :ref:`Scoped <Scoped>` section for more information.

 Further reading: